 Quick and easy skincare tips for teenage boys with acne

-Usually noticeable by it’s absence, skincare advice for teenage boys is often thin on the ground, especially for mums.
+Usually noticeable by its absence, skincare advice for teenage boys is often thin on the ground, especially for mums.
 It’s hard to know how what to recommend if you’ve never been a teenage boy yourself!

 When you think of skincare concerns for teenage boys, probably the most common complaint is acne, oily skin or blackheads.
-It is thought that up to 85% of boys will suffer with acne at some point during their teenage years making it an easy target for skincare brands.
+It is thought that up to 85% of boys will suffer from acne at some point during their teenage years making it an easy target for skincare brands.
 Having skin issues can be uncomfortable at the best of times, and your son might feel embarrassed to discuss it with you.
-It he does mention it however, it’s good to be able to provide help and recommendations of quick and easy ways to improve his skin.
+If he does mention it however, it’s good to be able to provide help and recommendations of quick and easy ways to improve his skin.

 The other two issues that teenage boys often have are sensitive skin, and reactions caused by shaving so I’ll also be discussing these in part two of this blog post.

 How to treat acne in teenage boys